 Cellular/tissue-based products: Products, commonly derived from cadavers or other human and other animal cells, that can aid in closing dehisced surgical wounds by providing a substitute for the skin to act as a barrier while healing.

 Dehiscence: The splitting or pulling apart of a surgical wound after it has been closed.

 Hematoma: The pooling of blood external to blood vessels.

 Microbiome: The skin microbiome describes the regular flora and fauna on the human skin, including bacteria, fungi, viruses, and arthropods.
 Although normal levels are found on intact skin, the proliferation of microbiotic organisms on a post-operative wound can lead to a surgical site infection.

 Negative pressure wound therapy: The use of a sealed wound dressing attached to a gentle vacuum pump.
 This therapy draws fluid away from the wound and can help manage bioburden levels on a surgical wound, thus reducing the risk of developing a surgical site infection.

 Nosocomial infection: An infection or condition that originates or is acquired in a hospital.
 Surgical site infections are considered to be nosocomial.

 Seroma: A buildup of serum, or body fluids, in a wound.

-Surgical Site Infection (SSI): An infection of a surgical wound, tissue, or organ space adjacent to the wound, occurring within 30 days of the procedure without involvement of surgical implants, and 90 days if an implant is involved.
+Surgical site infection (SSI): An infection of a surgical wound, tissue, or organ space adjacent to the wound, occurring within 30 days of the procedure without involvement of surgical implants and one year if an implant is involved.